Kamal-Kohli/PP2-Quiz_Game/README.md

 5. This process ensured the seamless deployment of the site on Github Pages for public access.

 [Quiz Repository](github.com/Kamal-Kohli/PP2-Quiz_Game)

+## Testing
+- Some users played this quiz and all are satisfied with this.
+- Chrome: Quiz running smoothly without any error.
+- Firefox: Quiz running smoothly without any error.
+- Safari: Quiz running smoothly without any error.

 ## Credits
  Thank you, Code Institute and mentor, for all your support and guidance!